-Kevin Kisner wins Wyndham in record-tying 6-man playoff
+Kevin Kisner wins 6-man playoff at Wyndham Championship

-Kisner began four shots off the lead and shot a 4-under 66, making birdies on the 16th and 17th holes to reach 15 under and the playoff.
-His beat Adam Scott, Roger Sloan, Kevin Na, Si Woo Kim and Branden Grace after they all had made pars on the first extra hole.
-Kisner improved to 1-5 in playoffs.
+In the playoff, he bested Adam Scott, Roger Sloan, Kevin Na, Si Woo Kim and Branden Grace after all had made pars on the first additional hole.

 With Scott looking at a 4-footer for birdie on the first extra hole, Kisner thought he would have to hole a pitch from short of the 18th green just to stay in the playoff, and he nearly did it.
 Kisner grimaced as his ball settled just right of the cup.